Crown Research Institute: List of CRIs

-Another CRI, the Institute For Social Research and Development, was disestablished in 1995 after failing to achieve financial viability.
-It should not be confused with the UN agency of the same name.
+As of July 2024, there are seven active Crown Research Institutes.
+Callaghan Innovation is also included in some circumstances and they attend some joint meetings.

-Industrial Research Limited (IRL) merged into a new Crown entity, Callaghan Innovation, on 1 February 2013.
+The Institute for Social Research and Development (known as NZISRD or SR&D or "Te Kura Kōkiri, Rangahau-ā-Iwi o Aotearoa") was disestablished in 1995 after failing to achieve financial viability.
+(Not be confused with the UN agency of similar name.)